 Communication Rights Australia Communication Rights Australia is a human rights advocacy and information organisation for people with little or no speech.

 Youth Disability Advocacy Service (YDAS) is a state wide advocacy service for young people with disabilities in Victoria.
 They are the only advocacy service in Australia which exists specifically to work directly with young people with disabilities to achieve their human rights.
 They offer a free individual advocacy service to young people aged 12-25 who have a disability.
 Level 3, 180 Flinders St, Melbourne, 3000 Phone: 9267 3709 ,Fax: 9639 1622, Email: email@example.com Web: www.ydas.org.au

 Find out more about the National Disability Insurance Scheme https://www.ndis.gov.au/.
 Phone 1800 800 110.
 You can also visit www.disabilityloop.org.au

 If you have a concern about NDIOA’s actions you can contact the Commonwealth Ombudsman: 1300 362 072, www.ombudsman.gov.au

-If you have concerns about a criminal matter you can access information at: http://www.police.vic.gov.au/
+If you have concerns about a criminal matter visit the Victoria Police website: http://www.police.vic.gov.au/

 Sexual Assault Resources (for parents and children):

-Sexual Assault Crisis Line.
-A state-wide, confidential, telephone crisis counselling service for victim/survivors of both past and recent sexual assault.
+Sexual Assault Crisis Line is a state-wide, confidential, telephone crisis counselling service for victim/survivors of both past and recent sexual assault.
 SACL operates between 5pm weeknights through to 9am the next day and throughout weekends and public holidays.

 Phone 1800 806 292 (free call from land lines)